SpeedCP: Fast Kernel-based Conditional Conformal Prediction: Computational Details for SpeedCP

 \subsection{\texorpdfstring{Derivation of $\lambda$-path}{Derivation of lambda-path}}

 We use $\lambda$-path to tune the regularization (or smoothness) parameter $\lambda$, which we combine with cross validation on the kernel bandwidth $\gamma$ to determine the optimal hyperparameter pair.
-The same \eqref{eq: opt obj1}-\eqref{eq:active_sets} hold, but the RKHS quantile regression is now estimated with $n$ calibration points.
+The same \eqref{eq: opt obj1}-\eqref{eq:active_sets} hold, but the RKHS quantile regression is now estimated with { m separate points}.
 The motivation for this is to fix the hyperparameters before constructing prediction sets, which is necessary for our theoretical guarantees.
 The index sets $(E, L, R)$ evolve with different $\lambda$ values.
 We denote them as $(E(\lambda), L(\lambda), R(\lambda))$.
-Since we no longer use an imputed value $S$ of $S_{n+1}$ (we do not use the test point at all), we drop all $S$ from the subscript.

 We start with a sufficiently large initial value $\lambda^1$ and decrease it toward 0.
 As $\lambda$ decreases, data points move from the left of the elbow, stay in the elbow, then move to the right of the elbow (or vice versa).
 Any change in the elbow set is denoted as an ``event".
 The next $\lambda$ is updated as the largest value where such event occurs.
-At each update, we calculate $\hat{\upsilon}_{i}$ for the points in $E(\lambda)$ since $\hat{\upsilon}_{i}$'s in $L(\lambda), R(\lambda)$ are fixed.
+At each update, we calculate $\hat{\upsilon}_{i}$ for the points in $E(\lambda)$ since $\{\hat{\upsilon}_{i'}\}_{i'\in[m]}$ in $L(\lambda), R(\lambda)$ are fixed.